transparency-dev/witness-network/docs/proposal.md

 Let's establish a witness configuration network that:

-  1. Helps witness operators discover logs that would like to be witnessed *automatically by configuring new logs from a community list*.
+  1. Helps witness operators discover logs that would like to be witnessed *automatically by configuring new logs from a living community list*.
   2. Helps log operators discover witnesses they may collect cosignatures from *manually after first getting into a community list*.
 Witnesses that log operators can pick and chose from are listed in a community table.

-The list of logs and the table of witnesses can be maintained by a few trusted community members, e.g., in a git repository or via a simple website.
-There is a process for admitting new logs and witnesses, think "send an email to a mailing list and wait for a maintainer to process the registration request".
+The list of logs and the table of witnesses can be maintained by a few trusted community members, e.g., in a git repository or on a static website.
+There is a process for admitting new logs and witnesses, think "send an email to a mailing list and wait for a community maintainer to process the registration request".

 Witnesses will want to participate because they can configure new logs from a living community list (as opposed to having to interact with each log operator).

-Logs will want to participate because they can make one request to be included in a community list that several participating witnesses configure.
+Logs will want to participate because they can make one request to be included in a community list that several participating witnesses then configure.

-An overview is shown in the below figure.

-    TODO: figure.
+Generally speaking, a witness configuration network like this will help newcomers find a part of the witnessing community that is working together.

+The remainder of this document goes into further detail with regards to:

+  - The list of logs that the community maintainers maintain
+  - The table of witnesses that the community maintainers maintain
+  - The process to be included in the log list or witness table

+After this has been outlined, there's a bit of discussion in Q/A form to motivate some of the design choices.

 ## List of logs

-This proposal suggests a machine-readable list of logs:
+This proposal suggests a machine-readable list of logs.

-  - `10qps-1Mlogs`
+  - `10qps-100klogs`

 The file name describes what *performance profile* a witness configuring the list must be able to handle.
-For example, `10qps-1Mlogs` means the list is maintained to work for a witness that can handle 10 add-checkpoint requests (sustained on average) with enough persistent storage to support 1 million logs.
+For example, `10qps-100klogs` means the list is maintained to work for a witness that can handle 10 add-checkpoint requests (sustained on average) with enough persistent storage to support 100,000 logs.
 The requests/s parameter is global, i.e., it applies for all logs combined.

 The exact log-list format is defined separately, see [log-list-format][].

+We may want different lists for different performance profiles in the future.

 [log-list-format]: ./log-list-format.md

 ## Table of participating witnesses

 This proposal suggests a human-readable table of participating witnesses.
-The most important field of the table is an about page, which log operators can read to figure out whether it makes sense for them to collect cosignatures or not.
+The table is not machine readable because log operators are expected to *anyway* make a manual selection of the witnesses that make sense for them to configure.

   | Operator        | About page                                                                                      |
   | --------------- | ----------------------------------------------------------------------------------------------- |